wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 ### revokeExistingApplicableConsents method

-This method lets you revoke existing consents for a given combination of `clientID`, `userID`, `consent type`, and `status`.
-It also revokes any tokens related to the consents if the `shouldRevokeTokens` is set to `true`.
+This method lets you revoke existing consents for a given combination of `clientID`, `userID`, `consent type`, and `status` parameters.
+It also revokes any tokens related to the consents if the `shouldRevokeTokens` flag is set to `true`.

 ``` java
 boolean revokeExistingApplicableConsents(String clientID, String userID, String consentType, String applicableStatusToRevoke, String revokedConsentStatus, boolean shouldRevokeTokens) throws ConsentManagementException;